A HORROR THRILLER

 STORYLINE

 They experience sound bubbles in the jungle; strange chirps unlike any known creature.
 And of course, the heat; the mosquitoes; the backbreaking work.
+Julio’s iron-fisted leadership style creates tension in the crew, and Chichón makes a series of mistakes that injure others on the team, setting them back while alienating him from his cousin Gato.

-Before long, Flaco is attacked by the CIGUAPA, a blue-skinned spirit of vengeance that lives in a nearby river.
-Her backwards feet, long black hair, and disgusingly slimy tongue belie her ability to posses men at a glance through eye contact.
-To them, she is a beautiful woman, the most desirable creature on earth.
-To her, they are mere invaders.
-She takes full advantage, puppeting them and repaying what was done in her past life as NÍGUALI, an indigenous Taíno murdered during the era of colonization.
+Before long, the macheteros accidentally provoke an attack from the CIGUAPA, a blue-skinned spirit of vengeance that lives in a nearby river.
+Her backwards feet, long black hair, and disgustingly slimy tongue belie her ability to possess men at a glance through eye contact.
+To them, she appears as a beautiful woman.
+And she is - or was.

 CHECK OUT THE ANIMATIC